dbt-labs/docs.getdbt.com/website/docs/guides/best-practices/environment-setup/3-many-deployment-environments.md

     Here, we’ll *also* use the same custom branch settings as the other environments, but set the custom branch as `main`.
 Even thought the `main` branch is the default, setting this value enables us to properly set up the CI Job in the next step.

 5. **Define production jobs**
-    1. **Production job(s)** —You will need to set up at least one scheduled job that deploys your project to your production databases/schemas.
+    1. **Production job(s)**: You will need to set up at least one scheduled job that deploys your project to your production databases/schemas.
 You may create multiple jobs based on your business SLAs.
-    2. **Production Slim CI Job —** As above, this job will be triggered when PRs are opened in your repository.
+    2. **Production Slim CI Job**: As above, this job will be triggered when PRs are opened in your repository.
 Enable this option by selecting **Run on Pull Requests?** under the **Webhooks** tab under the **Triggers** section.
 Since we’re using the custom branch setting in the QA environment, we’ll also want to select the second option **Run only on Custom Branch** — this means that only PRs created against the `main` branch will trigger this job, rather than any PR at all.

         This job will also need to defer to one of the QA jobs created in step 5a.
 This enables the use of the `state` modifier in your selection syntax to only run changes introduced by your PR.